ART IS NOT AN END IN ITSELF

 Learn more about our research on Asja Lācis, the curatorial process, and the individual worksin the context of the exhibition.

-- June 11, 5:00 p.m. – Guided tour with Katrina Blach & Klaus-Jörg Kaminski: Images in the Mind – Art Education for the Senses (de)
+- Thursday, June 11, 5:00 p.m. – Images in the Mind – A Dialogic Art Education Program for Listening and Touch (DE)

 Funded by the Senate Administration for Culture and Social Cohesion: The Capital Cultural Fund (HKF) and the Visual Artists’ Exhibition Fees Fund (FABIK).